 I research energy, water, and development in China.

-I'm a PhD candidate in the Department of Geography at the University of California, Los Angeles.
 I'm interested in the political economy and uneven socio-environmental impacts of China's green development transformation, and the implications of this transformation for other industrializing countries.
 My 20 months of fieldwork has taken me all over China - from remote villages on the Laotian border, to the Ministry of Foreign Affairs in Beijing.